-Guide to pigeons and doves of the UK
+Guide to pigeons and doves in the UK: how to identify them and what's the difference

-Guide to pigeons and doves of the UK
+Guide to pigeons and doves in the UK: how to identify them and what's the difference

 Five species of pigeon and dove can be found in the UK countryside – three common, two extremely rare.
 Find out more with our quick-fire guide

-There is no major difference between these five species, all of which share many of the same features.
+There is no major difference between the UK's five species of pigeons and doves, all of which share many of the same features.
 Their heads are small, their bills slim, and their bodies are round.
 They have short, scaly legs and are well-known for their cooing calls.

 Which species of pigeon live in the city?